cutefish-ubuntu/cutefish-ubuntu/README.md

 ### Hi there 👋

+# Cutefish-Ubuntu

+ Make a better experience Desktop OS

+ Focus on simplicity, beauty and practicality

 <!--
 **cutefish-ubuntu/cutefish-ubuntu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.